vedderb/vesc_pkg/tnt/README.md

 [READ THE WIKI](https://github.com/Izzygit/TrickandTrailReleases/wiki) https://github.com/Izzygit/TrickandTrailReleases/wiki

 ### Features
-* Current output defined by a series of points, input by the user
+* Current output defined by a series of points, input by the user.
-* Alternative proportional gain user inputs
-* Optional independent brake curve
-* Roll gain curves for acceleration and braking
+* Roll Curves - for acceleration and braking, to improve board response.
-* Roll gain modification for low speeds
-* Yaw gain curves for acceleration and braking
+* Yaw Curves - for acceleration and braking, to improve board response.
-* Yaw gain modification for high and low speeds
-* Surge
+* Surge - high current response, to help prevent nosedives.
-* Traction control
+* Traction Control - reduce free spin in the air.
-* Sticky tilt
+* Sticky Tilt - accurate, manual board level control with a remote.
-* Dynamic Stability
+* Dynamic Stability - faster board response at higher speeds or with a remote.
+* Alternative proportional gain user inputs for pitch.
+* Optional independent brake curve for pitch.
-* High Duty Haptic Buzz
+* High Duty Haptic Buzz - high speed warning.
-* High CUrrent Haptic Buzz
+* High Current Haptic Buzz - instant, high torque warning.
-* Drop Detection

 ### Default Settings
 Default settings are based on 20s Hypercore (Future Motion motor) board set up.
 The default settings are what I ride for trails.
 The exceptions are surge and traction control which are disabled by default.
 These are more advanced behaviors that should be tuned by the user.
 For more instructions on setting up your board please refer to the [Set Up Guide.](https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide) https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide